 Polyphasic sleeping is a sleeping pattern where you don’t sleep through the night in a block (monophasic sleeping) but take a series of naps throughout the day or night.
-There are a variety of polyphasic sleeping styles, from the Everyman, which is a block of three hours followed by three thirty minute naps during the day, to the Uberman schedule, which consists of six twenty minute naps spaced four hours apart.
+There are a variety of polyphasic sleeping styles, of which the most notable are the Everyman, which is a block of three hours followed by three thirty minute naps during the day, and the Uberman schedule, which consists of six twenty minute naps spaced four hours apart.

-So why can polyphasic sleepers apparently cope with as little as two hours of sleep a day?
-The central theory behind it is that the only part of sleep that really, really matters is Rapid Eye Movement, or REM.
+Why can polyphasic sleepers apparently cope with as little as two hours of sleep a day?
+The central theory behind it is that the only part of sleep that matters is Rapid Eye Movement, or REM.
 This is the part that cleans up your brain cells after a hard day’s thinking and balances the books, as it were.
 Any anomalies that it finds results in dreams.
 No-one knows what the rest of sleep is actually for, but it appears to be optional.
 Without REM sleep, however, people first go insane, and then they die.
-Clearly it’s a bit important.

 - Sleeping diary for the first fourteen days of January 2009.

 - It’s better than red bull: Polyphasic sleeping and exams

 Frequently Asked Questions (published 2009)

 There have been all kind of trials and tribulations, and I can answer some of the questions that people have asked Steve and others on the web that they couldn’t reply to.
 For some reason, a lot of the polyphasic sleepers out there live very routine, stable lives, which makes it easy to maintain a polyphasic schedule, but renders them unable to give people answers to questions like “what if you get drunk?”
 Fortunately, I lived a messy, chaotic student life and had answers to such questions.
 This FAQ mainly applies to the Uberman schedule, which being much harder to do I had to pay a lot of attention to, but the general principles apply to Everyman as well.